-The psychology intern serves as a member of the Addiction Consult-Liaison (C/L) Service team which includes internal medicine physicians, psychiatry residents or interns, physician assistants, clinical nurse specialists, and medical/PA students.
-Consults are assigned to the intern for a variety of reasons and may be completed individually or in collaboration with other team members.
+The psychology resident serves as a member of the Addiction Consult-Liaison (C/L) Service team which includes internal medicine physicians, psychiatry residents or interns, physician assistants, clinical nurse specialists, and medical/PA students.
+Consults are assigned to the resident for a variety of reasons and may be completed individually or in collaboration with other team members.
 In addition to direct patient interviews, consults often require clarification of referral questions, gathering of collateral information, psychoeducation, and facilitating communication between patients and primary care team members.
-The intern's role may involve brief intervention (e.g., motivational interviewing, supportive psychotherapy) or introduction/coordination of outpatient referrals/resources.
-This is available as a minor rotation.
+The resident's role may involve brief intervention (e.g., motivational interviewing, supportive psychotherapy) or introduction/coordination of outpatient referrals/resources.
+This is available as a minor rotation with preference given to those on the Adult Integrated Substance Use Disorders and Adult Substance Use and Corrections tracks.